 By assessing the effectiveness of the controls that the coverholder has in place through testing

-By concluding whether that control is effective based on evidence gather on audit and if necessary making recommendations from that conclusion.
+By concluding whether that control is effective based on evidence gather on audit and if necessary, making recommendations from that conclusion.

 Guidance is given in relation to issues that auditors should consider in relation to each question.
 This guidance is not designed to be exhaustive.
 Auditors should use their own judgement and experience to highlight any potential issues at the coverholder in relation to those risks, supported by evidence found whilst on audit.
 It is expected that auditors will make conclusions and recommendations based on the managing agents risk categorisation of the coverholder in question in conjunction with an approach that is proportionate to the size and sophistication of the coverholder.